How to Butterfly Chicken

 Notes

-4. Storing: According to the USDA, store raw chicken for 1-2 days in the refrigerator.
+3. Storage: According to the USDA, store raw chicken for 1-2 days in the refrigerator.
+Leftover cooked breast meat can be stored in the refrigerator for up to 4 days.

 Nutrition